Itential Frequently Asked Questions

 You may request technical support by clicking on Itential Service Desk and submitting a form.
 For more information on requirements to submit a form, please refer to Itential Service Desk Information page.

-Once a workflow has been created and tested in Automation Studio, you can publish the workflow as an automation in Itential’s Operations Manager.
-Publishing an automation is a simple process of selecting the workflow, assigning a name, and determining the trigger method you wish to use to run the published automation.
+Once a workflow has been created and tested in Design Studio, you can publish the workflow as an automation in Itential’s Operations Manager.
+Publishing a workflow is a simple process of selecting the workflow, assigning a name, and determining the trigger method you wish to use to run the published workflow.

 Can you create a self-service portal for automations?